10 Best Tips on Crafting an Engaging Presentation Script

 It’s important to keep in mind that the information on your slides must serve as the basis for your script.
 It should be closely related to the presentation material you have already storyboarded and be simple to follow.

-In case your script for PowerPoint presentation doesn’t match the content on the slides, the audience will likely feel confused and lose their place.
+If your PowerPoint presentation script doesn’t match the content on the slides, the audience will likely feel confused and lose their place.
 That’s why it is recommended that you always have the presentation’s material nearby.
 Divide the text into chunks corresponding to the slides’ arrangement so that the two complement one another perfectly.

 6. Add pause breaks